3dcitydb/3dcitydb-docs/source/first-steps/docker.rst

 operating system because they contain only the application and all the tools, program libraries, and files it requires.

-It allows you to get e.g. a 3DCityDB instance up and running in a fews seconds, without having to setup a database server or the 3DCityDB database schema.
+For instance, Docker enables you to get a 3DCityDB instance up and running in a fews seconds, without having to setup a database server or the 3DCityDB database schema, as shown in :numref:`citydb_img_docker_term`.

 .. figure:: ../media/citydb-docker-term.gif
   :width: 100 %